Swimmers love their gear, and one of the most common questions I hear is, "What hand paddles should I use?"

-Let me stop you right there, I implore you to ask a much better question: What Do I Need Paddles For?
+Let me stop you right there.
+I implore you to ask a much better question first: What do I need paddles for?

-There is a high possibility that the current paddles you are using or the paddles you will purchase will do more damage to your stroke and your body than they will do good.
+There is a high possibility that the paddles you are using will do more damage to your stroke and your body than good.

 You will not have any benefit from them, except maybe thinking you are swimming faster or that you were clever to spice up your swim workouts to be less boring.